paylogic/halogen/README.rst

 ~~~~~~~~~~~~~~~~~

 When serializing or deserializing an object, not all data required for (de)serialization may be available in the object
 itself.
-You can pass this data as separate keyword parameters to `serialize` or ``deserialize`` to provide context.
+You can pass this data as separate keyword arguments to `serialize` or ``deserialize`` to provide context.
 This context will be available in all nested schema, types and attributes.

 Serialize example: